dcohen-dalton/csx/_sources/assignments/3-projectile/projectile.rst.txt

   #.
 Create a package namespace called ``projectile``.
   #.
 In ``projectile`` create a new Java class called ``Particle``.
   #.
-Implement ``Particle`` as described in the section `Modeling Projectile Motion <#modeling-projectile-motion>`_.
+Design the ``Particle`` class to model the motion of a particle - for example, a rock - in one dimension.
+Just like the real rock, you want your simulated rock to have certain properties at a given time.
+These properties correspond to the **fields** (attributes, aka, member variables) of the ``Particle`` object.
+What properties does a real particle have?
+What fields should an object of this type have?
   #.
+Add a constructor to ``Particle`` which takes initial values for these properties and initializes the particle accordingly.
+  #.
+Now that the ``Particle`` class has fields which describe its properties, add a method ``step()`` which handles its motion.
+While particles move continuously in real life, you will model them as moving in discrete steps.
+In each step, a certain amount of time :math:`\Delta t` should pass and the particle's properties should be updated.
+You may structure this method how you see fit, but it must: (1) take a parameter, :math:`\Delta t` deltaTime, and pass that amount of time, and (2) use motion equations you have learned in physics class to update the properties of the particle.
+The question you should be asking yourself is **"if** :math:`\Delta t` **seconds pass, what are the new properties of the particle?"**
-Add **three** methods to make the particle move.
+  #.
+Add **two more** methods to make the particle move one step.
 It is up to you to name these methods.
 Choose method names that signal how the method works.

-  Remember there are different ways to calculate air resistance.:
+Remember there are different ways to calculate air resistance:

   - Assume that air resistance is zero.
   - Air resistance is directly proportional to velocity.